What's happening now?

 Phase 2

 Based on traffic data, parking data and community feedback from previous rounds of public engagements, design improvements were developed for the Phase 2 cycling corridors.
 Community members were invited to review and provide feedback on the proposed improvements before they were constructed.
 A summary of what we heard during the preliminary Phase 2 engagement can be found here.
 Final designs were refined based on feedback received and construction for Phase 2 corridors began in summer 2024.
-The pilot period for this phase where you can try out the new routes and share your voice is ongoing.

 Map of Edmonds Town Centre Cycling Network